-Wyoming is the nation’s leader in bentonite production with nearly 5 million tons of bentonite produced each year in three major economic geologic areas in the state:
+Wyoming is the nation’s leader in bentonite production with over 4 million tons produced each year in three major economic geologic areas in the state:

 - The Clay Spur area around Upton and Newcastle;

 - The Colony Area in the northeast corner of Wyoming;

 - Along the east and west flanks of the Big Horn Range.